These glazed cinnamon pecans make a delicious snack or gift, and are wonderful as a topping for salads or desserts.

 What can you use glazed pecans for?

-Use whole or roughly chopped roasted pecans for a delicious sweet and crunchy a topping for:
+Use whole or roughly chopped roasted pecans as a delicious sweet and crunchy a topping for:

 Select raw, unsalted and unflavoured pecan halves.
 If you need smaller pieces, roughly chop them before adding the honey and spices.

 Line a baking tray with parchment paper, this makes it easier to remove the pecans after roasting, and cleaning up is a breeze!